Storm Constantine: Fan fiction

+Constantine was accepting of fan fiction, and once she began to read what her fans had written, actively encouraged it.
+In a 2016 interview, she expounded on her attitude:It was brought to my attention that a small community had arisen devoted to writing Wraeththu fanfic.
+The main reason these writers had turned to my Mythos was because they'd been hounded out of another one by a famous writer who strongly objected to their activities.
+A fanfic writer mailed me about this and asked for my opinion, and what I felt about fan fiction set in a world I'd invented and about which I still continued to write.
+I thought about it for some time, and realized that I didn't feel offended at all.
+As far as I could see, it was similar to a time in my childhood when I'd also invented make-believe worlds – avidly – and the more friends I could get to share in that make-believe and play in my world, the better.
+This to me was the same.
+People were coming to play in my garden with me.
+Why should that be offensive?
+Could I ever stop people imagining these stories?
+No. Hadn't I myself begun my writing life as a fanfic author – albeit writing 'sequels' to Greek and Roman myths as a child rather than an established author's work?
+I understood the impulse to add to an invented world, to want to play in it when the author had closed the gates for the night.She eventually used her publisher, Immanion Press, to publish novels that began as fan fiction and published fans' short stories as anthologies.

+Other writing

 Following the success of Wraeththu, Constantine embarked on a decade of high productivity which included the publication of two fantasy trilogies, a science fiction duet and six stand-alone novels, including Silverheart, a collaboration with Michael Moorcock.
 The Grigori trilogy is a modern-day fantasy tale in which characters connect back with the mysterious Nephilim, referred to in the books as Grigori.
 The Magravandias trilogy is a more conventional fantasy tale, with nobles, castles, medieval warfare and dragons.
 The Artemis duet is a science fiction tale about a colony world where radical feminism has gone disastrously wrong, with males having been made completely subservient.
-The remaining stand-alone novels are genre works which fall under the genres of cyberpunk, dark fantasy and science fiction.
-Constantine's short stories were widely printed in genre fiction magazines, which during the decade were thriving, and in larger print anthologies (see bibliography under Contributor).
-With the publication of so many novels and stories, Constantine's cult following grew and she began to appear at many science fiction and fantasy conventions in the United Kingdom as well as Dragon Con in the United States.
+The remaining stand-alone novels are genre works which fall under the genres of cyberpunk, dark fantasy, and science fiction.
+Constantine's short stories were widely printed in genre fiction magazines, which during the decade were thriving, and in larger print anthologies.
+With the publication of so many novels and stories, Constantine's cult following grew, and she began to appear at many science fiction and fantasy conventions in the United Kingdom as well as Dragon Con in the United States.

-During this time period, Constantine also founded a fiction magazine with Jamie Spracklen, called Visionary Tongue, through which she published fiction by Freda Warrington, Graham Joyce and Tanith Lee.
+During this time period, Constantine also founded a fiction magazine with Jamie Spracklen, called Visionary Tongue, through which she published fiction by Freda Warrington, Graham Joyce, and Tanith Lee.